Cynthia Name Meaning: Origins and Significance

 Cynthia is a name of Greek origin, which means “woman from Cynthus.”
 It is a Latinized form of the Greek name Kynthia, which was an epithet of the Greek moon goddess Artemis.
 Cynthus was the mountain on Delos where Artemis and her twin brother Apollo were born.

-See also Arianna Name Meaning: Discover the Origins and Significance of the Name
+See also Derek Name Meaning: Origin and Significance

 In Hindi, Cynthia means “moon goddess,” “foe of evil,” or “goddess Devi.”
 The name Cynthia alludes to the Greek goddess Artemis, who was known as the goddess of the hunt, wild animals, childbirth, and virginity.